Infineon/wpcqi-optiga-trust-charge/certificates/README.md

 1. To use this new certificate chain with the appnote, don't forget to update the Root CA Certificate you use in [the code](https://github.com/Infineon/wpcqi-optiga-trust-charge/blob/master/wpc/qi_auth_self_test.c#L114).
 Instead of `qi_auth_cr660_draft5_ifx_root_cert` use `qi_auth_test_new_certchain`

 ## Troubleshooting

-* I have an EvalKit and I see `!!!Error in opening serial port : 2Error: 0x202` error Try to configure your com port as explained in teh step 10

 * I have an EvalKit and the python script hangs once I try to connect to the OPTIGA Ensure that your EvalKit is connected directly to you laptop and press the reset button on it